iamkayourday/iamkayourday/README.md

 ---

+## ✨ Fun Fact
+I started with frontend, but the more I built, the more curious I became about how things work under the hood  now, I’m here, diving into the backend one function at a time 💻🧠

+---

 ## 🚀 Projects I’d Love to Work On
 - Frontend apps that consume public APIs
 - Fullstack portfolio projects (React + Django)